mchatzis/SOLID-principles/README.md

 ### What the program is and does

 This program is a very simple text file processor.
-It reads from a text file, it processes the information and it outputs the product of processing into another output file.
+It reads from an input text file, it processes the information and it outputs the product of processing into an output file in JSON format.

 ### Reading from a text file ###